-The field is covered with green carpet.
+The field consists of a flat and even ground which is covered with green carpet.
 The white lines are 5cm wide.
 Line segments of 10cm length are used to denote penalty mark, restart positions, and the kick-off position (center mark).
 The longer outer field lines are called touch lines, whereas the shorter outer field lines are called goal lines.
 The six restart positions are located half-way between the axis connecting the two goals and the touch lines, three on each side: in the middle and between the penalty positions and the touch lines.
 The field is surrounded by a border strip, which is also covered with green carpet.
 The world outside the border strip is undefined.